+NOTE – This Recommended Standard does not specify the interfaces and methods by which CLCWs are delivered to the FOP.

 The FOP shall also accept Directives from a COPs Management Service User.

 NOTE – The detailed specification of the FOP are given in references [9] and [10].

+NOTE - Most of the control commands only cause internal processing in the FOP while some of them cause the generation of transfer frames, carrying Control Commands for configuring COPs (e.g., ‘Set V(R)’).